 Smooth and stable flying is essential for clear and sharp images.
 As a beginner in drone photography in Long Island, mastering basic flight techniques will help you capture the best shots.

-- Practice keeping your drone steady at a specific altitude and position.
+- Hovering — practice keeping your drone steady at a specific altitude and position, and use hover mode to capture stable, sharp images.

-- Use the drone’s gimbal to adjust the camera angle without moving the drone too much.
+- Slow and smooth movements — move your drone slowly to avoid motion blur, and use the gimbal to adjust the camera angle without moving the drone too much.

-- Experiment with these modes to capture dynamic shots with minimal manual control.
+- Automated flight modes — most drones offer orbit, follow and waypoint navigation; experiment with these to capture dynamic shots with minimal manual control.

 Composition and Framing